Skip to main content

 In the following figure, it is shown that the speed of sound of the monomers differs significantly from that of the polymers.

 The speed of sound and the concentration are directly related.
-Furthermore, the degree of polymerization, which reflects the proportion of polymer in the monomer, correlates with the concentration.
-Therefore, it is possible to determine the concentration and degree of polymerization using ultrasonic measurement technology.
-The following figure illustrates this relationship in a polymerization of butadiene-styrene.
+Furthermore, the degree of polymerization, which represents the proportion of the polymer in the monomer, correlates with the concentration.
+Therefore, it is possible to determine the concentration and the degree of polymerization using ultrasonic measurement technology.
+The following figure illustrates this relationship in the polymerization of butadiene-styrene.

 In the case of the emulsion polymerization of butadiene and styrene, the degree of polymerization can be determined with an accuracy of 0.1%.